A structural map of what organises you beneath adaptation

 How the Identity Blueprint is Created

-The Identity Blueprint is created through a structured analysis and synthesis of multiple symbolic systems (including astrology, Human Design, Gene Keys, and numerology) supported by AI-driven pattern recognition.
+The Identity Blueprint is created through a structured analysis and synthesis of multiple symbolic systems, supported by AI-assisted pattern recognition and my own interpretive process.

 How I work with the Identity Blueprint

-Every engagement includes a written Identity Blueprint report, which provides a structured interpretation of your core identity architecture and long-term identity patterns.
+Every engagement includes a written Identity Blueprint report, which offers a structured interpretation of your core identity tendencies, long-term patterns, adaptive distortions, and developmental themes.

-This work influences how people see themselves – and therefore how they choose – but it does not direct outcomes.
+This work can influence how you see yourself, and therefore how you choose.
+It does not direct outcomes.

 Two ways to engage with the Identity Blueprint